HusseinReda/SysLibDetectorGem/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+## Future Plans

+* Installing the system libraries.
+* Adding the ability to add new gem's system libraries

 ## Contributing